The Therapist's GDPR Tech Stack: 5 Safe Tools & 3 to Avoid (2026 Checklist)

 4. Proton VPN (Secure Connection)

-Why it works: Encrypts your connection when working from cafes or home.
+Why it works: Encrypts your connection when working from cafés or home.
 Prevents ISP tracking and Man-in-the-Middle attacks.
+Read why a VPN alone isn't enough.

 5. Clear Practise (Sovereign Hosting)